Maria Goeppert Mayer: Manhattan Project

-In February 1946, Joe became a professor in the Chemistry Department and the new Institute for Nuclear Studies at the University of Chicago, and Goeppert Mayer was able to become a voluntary associate professor of physics at the school.
+In February 1946, Joe became a professor in the chemistry department and the new Institute for Nuclear Studies at the University of Chicago, and Goeppert-Mayer was able to become a voluntary associate professor of physics at the school.
 When Teller also accepted a position there, she was able to continue her Opacity work with him.
-When the nearby Argonne National Laboratory was founded on July 1, 1946, Goeppert Mayer was also offered a part-time job there as a senior physicist in the theoretical physics division.
+When the nearby Argonne National Laboratory was founded on July 1, 1946, she was also offered a part-time job there as a senior physicist in the theoretical physics division.
 She responded, "I don't know anything about nuclear physics."
 She programmed the Aberdeen Proving Ground's ENIAC to solve criticality problems for a liquid metal cooled reactor using the Monte Carlo method.
 While in Chicago, Mayer derived the Bigeleisen-Mayer equation with Jacob Bigeleisen.